 Therefore, a conference committee is a temporary, bicameral (House and Senate) committee established to resolve differences between two versions of a bill.
 During this process, Republican and Democratic members of the House and Senate (appointed by the majority leadership of both chambers) work through differences and then send a final product back to each chamber.
 Once the conference report comes back to the House and Senate for approval, it cannot be amended.
 It is an “up or down” vote—meaning take it or leave it—in each chamber.

 Conference vs. Standing Committee Procedure Hearings

 The process for standing committees is different than the process for conference committees.
-Standing committees usually hold public hearings to receive testimony from experts and other affected parties to figure out how best to craft a policy (though the Republicans have notably failed to do this during their rush to pass the Trump Tax Scam).
+Standing committees usually hold public hearings to receive testimony from experts and other affected parties to figure out how best to craft a policy (though the Republicans notably failed to do this during their rush to pass the Trump Tax Scam last year).
 Conference committees, however, move directly into working out differences between the House and Senate-passed versions of the legislation after appointing members of the conference committees (called conferees).